 What if I want to take down my story after it’s published?

 We understand that life happens, and for one reason or another, you might want your stories taken down from The Mighty.
-Because you still own what you publish with The Mighty, this is a viable option, but we do ask that you consider first: changing your name to make the piece anonymous (if it’s a privacy concern) or adjusting the piece so you’re more comfortable having it up.
+Because you still own what you publish with The Mighty, this is a viable option, but we do ask that you first consider: changing your name to make the piece anonymous (if it’s a privacy concern) or adjusting the piece so you’re more comfortable having it up.

 Contact [email protected] to explore your options.